-At least 11 Palestinians killed by Israeli forces in occupied West Bank
+At least 16 Palestinians killed by Israeli forces in occupied West Bank

 The AFP news agency reported that at least three people were killed in the town of Tulkarem, and a 14-year-old boy was killed in Beit Furik, near Nablus.
 The news outlet dpa reported that Israeli settlers, alongside soldiers, took part in some confrontations with Palestinian protesters.

-At least 46 Palestinians have been killed in the occupied West Bank since Saturday, according to the health ministry.
+At least 51 Palestinians have been killed in the occupied West Bank since October 7, the health ministry said on Saturday.

-The killings come amid rising tensions in the occupied West Bank, as Israel carries out a crushing campaign of air strikes on Gaza ahead of an expected ground assault against the Palestinian group Hamas, which governs Gaza.
-Hamas fighters carried out a lightning attack in southern Israel on Saturday that killed at least 1,300 people.
+The killings come amid rising tensions in the West Bank, as Israel carries out a crushing campaign of air strikes on Gaza and ground raids against the Palestinian group Hamas, which governs Gaza.
+Hamas fighters had carried out a lightning attack in southern Israel on Saturday that killed at least 1,300 people.

 In neighbouring Jordan, riot police dispersed a pro-Palestinian rally as it tried to march towards the border with the occupied West Bank, which Israeli authorities have placed under total lockdown.